Septic Tank Maintenance – What You Need to Know

 Recent changes in the law

-The revamped Environment Agency general binding rules can be found here, and come as part of ongoing efforts to improve water quality and reduce pollution across the country.
+The revamped Environment Agency general binding rules come as part of ongoing efforts to improve water quality and reduce pollution across the country.

 Under these rules:

-• compliance is no longer automatically the responsibility of the occupier of a property, or the person who occupies the land where the actual discharge takes place; instead it places responsibility on the owner of the property or land where the septic tank or is located or being used
+• Compliance is no longer automatically the responsibility of the occupier of a property, or the person who occupies the land where the actual discharge takes place; instead, it places responsibility on the owner of the property or land where the septic tank is located or being used.

-• the owner must either operate and maintain the system themselves, or have a written agreement with another person to handle this responsibility, including specific guidance on what maintenance must be carried out in order to comply with the rules
+• The owner must either operate and maintain the system themselves, or have a written agreement with another person to handle this responsibility, including specific guidance on what maintenance must be carried out to comply with the rules.

-• properties in areas designated as environmentally sensitive may require a permit to run their septic tank, in order to help protect precious habitats
+• Properties in areas designated as environmentally sensitive may require a permit to run their septic tank, to help protect precious habitats.

-How to keep on top of maintaining your septic tank
+How to keep on top of septic tank maintenance and servicing

 • Make sure you inspect the area where your tank releases sewage on a monthly basis.